Lifton Community Primary School

 Moving to KS3:

-- The SENCO will discuss the specific needs of your child with the SENCO of the child’s secondary school.
-In most cases, a transition review meeting (to which you will be invited) will take place with the SENCO from the new school.
+- The SENDCO will discuss the specific needs of your child with the SENDCO of the child’s secondary school.
+In most cases, a transition review meeting (to which you will be invited) will take place with the SENDCO from the new school.

 - Your child will participate in focused learning relating to aspects of transition, to support their understanding of the changes ahead.